 23. Pay Sales Tax Obligations

-Paying sales tax obligations is critical to complying with state and local tax laws.
+Paying sales tax obligations is critical for complying with state and local tax laws.
 Sales tax rates and requirements vary depending on where your business operates and what products or services you sell.

-Failure to pay the correct sales tax amount or missing deadlines can result in fines, penalties, or audits.
-To avoid this, ensure that you’re collecting the correct sales tax at the time of sale and that you’re keeping accurate records of those transactions.
+- Sales Tax is a Liability, Not an Expense: Failure to pay the correct sales tax amount or missing deadlines can result in fines, penalties, or audits.
+To avoid this, ensure you’re collecting the correct sales tax at the time of sale and that you’re keeping accurate records of those transactions.
+The tax itself is not a deductible business expense for your business, but a liability you must remit to the government.

 How often: Monthly/Quarterly